Al-Ghazali’s Ihya’ Ulum al-Din

 Subsequently, however, there appeared some distinguished men who deemed it improper to discourse on theology and start a series of debates therein because such a thing would lead to bloodshed and destruction.
 Instead they preferred to debate in jurisprudence and to point out the more important juridical points in the systems of Al Shafi’I and Abu Hanifah in particular.

 Consequently, men discarded theology and other disciplines of knowledge and pursued especially problems of disagreement between Al Shafi’I and Abu Hanifah, while to those between Malik, Sufyan (al Thawri), Ahmad (ibn Hanbal), and others, they paid little attention.
 Their purpose, they claimed, was to elicit the abstruse points of law, determine the principles of the system, and prepare the bases of legal opinions and decisions.
 They composed many works on the subject and elicited many points, setting forth therein the different kinds of syllogisms of controversy and enumerating the various works that pertain thereto.
 Furthermore they still continue to compose at this present time; as to the future, however, we do not know what Allah ordained.
 This, then, is what induced men to take up nothing but controversies and debate.
-On the Evils of Debate and the Character Destroying Influences Resulting There from

 We shall now allude to the major evils which are enkindled by debate.
 Of these we may enumerate the following.